top of page

 Domestic extension by GT Building Design incorporating a new Garden Room, Utility and sheltered Patio.

-To gain a clearer understanding of your home and your wishes, it would be beneficial if you could provide the following information.
-We can then discuss and I will confirm my fees for my architectural services.
+To gain a clearer understanding of your home and your wishes to improve, it would be beneficial if you could provide the following information.
+We can then discuss and I will confirm my fee proposal in writing for architectural services.

 • Confirm your full name and address, including postcode.